breatheco-de/projects/p/javascript/beginner/excuse-generator/README.md

 ## Instructions

-Please create a small website that generates an excuse each time a button is pressed (Look at the demonstration of as your mentor about the details)

-It has to look like this: [Checkout the demo animation](https://projects.breatheco.de/json?slug=excuse-generator&preview).
+Please create a small website that generates an excuse each time a button is pressed, it has to look like this: [Checkout the demo animation](https://projects.breatheco.de/json?slug=excuse-generator&preview).

+## Discuss with your classmates the strategy first

+How can we generate an excuse?
+How are sentences build?

+The idea is to generate each part of the sentence randomly to come up with great excuses!

 ## Hint